cactusdynamics/cactus-rt/examples/mutex_example/README.md

 half second.
 Once it is read, it is logged via the `cactus_rt` logging capability.

-_Note: a lockless version of this double buffer is implemented by the cactus-rt framework under `cactus_rt::experimental::lockless::spsc::AtomicWritableValue` which doesn't require a lock.
+_Note: a lockless version of this double buffer is implemented by the cactus-rt framework under `cactus_rt::experimental::lockless::spsc::RealtimeWritableValue` which doesn't require a lock.
 That serves as an alternative to this code without the usage of a mutex._

 To run: